 - 1. Roadway Widths For vehicular access easements or tracts, minimum standards for widths are established as follows: - a.
-When no Fire Department access road is required, and the access easement or tract will service one (1) to four (4) detached dwelling units or one (1) to two (2) duplex structures, the minimum standard is 16 feet of unobstructed pavement in a 21-foot-wide easement or tract.
-For easements or tracts less than 100 feet in length, tThe Public Works Department may reduce the standard to 10 feet of unobstructed pavement in a 15-foot-wide easement or tract if the easement or tract and abutting driveways are located to allow for safe ingress and egress.
+When no Fire Department access road is required, and the access easement or tract will service one (1) to four (4) detached dwelling units or one (1) to two (2) duplex structures, the minimum standard is 16 feet of unobstructed pavement in a 21-foot-wide easement or tract.; for easements or tracts less than 100 feet in length, tThe Public Works Department may reduce the standard to 10 feet of unobstructed pavement in a 15-foot-wide easement or tract if the easement or tract and abutting driveways are located to allow for safe ingress and egress.

-2. KZC Section 105.60.2 - Parking Area Design - General
+2. KZC Section 105.60 - Parking Area Design - General

-It is currently not clear how KZC Section 105.60.2, which pertains to driveway widths, applies to the scenarios listed below.
+It is currently not clear how KZC Section 105.60.1 and KZC Section 105.60.2, as they pertain to driveway widths, apply to the scenarios listed below.

-- Drive aisles within parking areas that do not provide direct access to parking spaces; - The relationship of this section of the KZC to the Public Works Pre-Approved Plans Policy R-4 regarding driveways; and - Application of these standards to parking garages where sight distance and maneuverability conflicts can occur more frequently than for a surface parking lot.
+- Driveways within parking areas that do not provide direct access to parking spaces; - The relationship of this section of the KZC to the Public Works Pre-Approved Plans Policy R-4 regarding driveways; and - Application of these standards to parking garages where sight distance and maneuverability conflicts can occur more frequently than for a surface parking lot.

-Staff has been interpreting KZC 105.60.2 to allow driveways that are not driving aisles within a parking area to have a minimum width of 20 feet, however, the Public Works Pre-Approved Plans could require certain driveways to have a minimum width of 24 feet for multi-family projects with 5 or more units and for non-residential projects.
+Staff has been interpreting KZC 105.60.2 to allow driveways that are not driving aisles within a parking area to have a minimum width of 20 feet.
+However, the Public Works Pre-Approved Plans could require certain driveways to have a minimum width of 24 feet for multi-family projects with 5 or more units and for non-residential projects.
 The sight distance (ability to see opposing vehicles) within a parking garage is often limited by walls and other fixed structures and with a driveway design less than 24 feet wide, vehicles must drive in the opposing lane when turning around a corner.
 This creates a potential head-on collision situation.

-The proposed change to the KZC would provide clarity and consistency between the KZC and the Public Works Pre-Approved Plans by establishing a minimum width of

-24 feet for drive aisles that do not provide direct access to a parking space and referring an applicant to Pre-Approved Plans for all other driveway design standards.
-This would eliminate confusion for an applicant when determining which standard to follow when designing their parking garage or surface parking lot.
-The proposed KZC change would also allow a 20-foot driveway width where there is adequate sight distance and maneuverability.
+The proposed change to the KZC would provide clarity and consistency between the KZC and the Public Works Pre-Approved Plans by establishing a minimum width of 24 feet for driveways within parking areas that do not provide direct access to a parking space.
+This would eliminate confusion for applicants when determining which standard to follow when designing their parking garage or surface parking lot.
+The proposed KZC change would also allow a reduced driveway width where there is adequate sight distance and maneuverability.